‘He’ll be one of the greatest players in Germany’ – Leon Goretzka’s first captain

-Marcel Maltritz, Goretza’s first club captain at Bochum, says it was obvious even when Goretzka was promoted to the first team at the age of 17 he was a player destined for bigger things.
+And Marcel Maltritz, Goretza’s first club captain at Bochum, says it was obvious from the moment Goretzka was promoted to the first team aged 17 he was a player destined for bigger things.

 “He was very shy.
 I think he was the youngest player in our team, but his brain and his attitude were very mature,” Maltritz says.

 “In his first training sessions he was very nervous and didn’t want to make mistakes.
 But everybody saw his elegance with the ball, his precision in possession, his power over the few first metres and his overall quality on the field.”

 Like any teenager heading into the adult game, Goretzka needed to adapt to the rigours of what was on offer in Germany, especially in the lower half of Bundesliga 2 where Bochum were battling to stay up, but their young star was pivotal to their survival chances, even though he was in his formative footballing years.

 “He was a very good player and that’s no small thing at the age.
 He was the best young player at Bochum for a long time,” Maltritz says.

 Goretzka’s quality certainly didn’t go unnoticed to those outside of the club either, and he was signed by Schalke at the end of that breakthrough season.
 The following year he made his full international debut for Germany aged just 19 in the build up to the World Cup.